2002–03 South-West Indian Ocean cyclone season: Tropical Depression Atang

 Convection persisted near a broad circulation on November 3 to the west of Diego Garcia.
 The system moved westward and organized due to generally favorable conditions.
 MFR classified it as Tropical Disturbance 02 on November 4.
 Two days later, the agency upgraded it to Tropical Depression 2, and shortly thereafter the JTWC initiated advisories on Tropical Cyclone 02S.
-At that time, the storm was moving to the southwest toward the Mauritius outer island of Agaléga, developing improved outflow.
+At that time, the storm was moving to the south-west toward the Mauritius outer island of Agaléga, developing improved outflow.
 To emphasize the threat, the Meteorological Service of Mauritius named the system Atang, despite it only being a tropical depression.
 Late on November 6, JTWC estimated peak winds of 85 kph, around the same time that Atang began a slow motion to the southwest.
 The next day, the depression resumed a westward motion and became disorganized, with several circulations, and the JTWC and MFR both discontinued advisories.
-The remnants of Atang again turned to the southwest and re-intensified, prompting JTWC and MFR to re-issue advisories on November 9.
+The remnants of Atang again turned to the south-west and re-intensified, prompting JTWC and MFR to re-issue advisories on November 9.
 By that time, the outflow improved, although it maintained multiple circulations.
 Atang passed near the north coast of Madagascar on November 10 after turning to the west, and that day the JTWC again discontinued advisories.
 After another period of re-organization, the agency again re-issued advisories on Atang on November 11 over the Mozambique Channel.
-The next day, the system moved inland in southeastern Tanzania, and dissipated shortly thereafter.
+The next day, the system moved inland in south-eastern Tanzania, and dissipated shortly thereafter.

 In northern Mozambique, Atang produced moderate but beneficial rainfall in Cabo Delgado Province.
 The landfall area does not usually experience tropical cyclones, and damage in Mozambique was minimal.
 In Tanzania, there were unofficial reports that Atang killed several fishermen and caused heavy rainfall with wind gusts to 148 kph.